 All of our teachers are music professionals who hold degrees and have several years of teaching experience for their respective instruments.
 Many specialize in particular genre's ranging from classical to jazz to contemporary music, but all of our teachers have experience working with students at various levels and ages.

-Dr. Cameron Ghahremani holds a Doctoral of Musical Arts from the University of Miami, a Master's in Orchestral Trump Performance from McGill University, and a Bachelor of Music from the University of Rochester.
-He's performed with the Westlake Village Symphony, Golden State Pops Orchestra and the contemporary chamber orchestra, Kaleidoscope.
-While a member of the Henry Mancini Institute Orchestra, Cameron has shared the stage with such world-class guest artists as Maria Schneider, Dawn Upshaw, Rafael Padron, and Ben Folds.
-While at the University of Miami’s Frost School of Music Cameron was awarded a teaching assistantship and conducted private lessons and coached the Frost Trumpet Ensemble which reached the semi-finals in the National Trumpet Competition.
+Dr. Cameron Ghahremani holds a Doctoral of Musical Arts from the University of Miami, a Master's in Orchestral Trumpet Performance from McGill University, and a Bachelor of Music from the Eastman School of Music.
+While a member of the Henry Mancini Institute Orchestra, Cameron shared the stage with world-class guest artists such as Maria Schneider, Dawn Upshaw, Rafael Padron, and Ben Folds.
+While at the University of Miami’s Frost School of Music, Cameron was awarded a teaching assistantship, conducted private lessons, and coached the Frost Trumpet Ensemble who were awarded Second Place at the National Trumpet Competition in 2015.
+Since his arrival in Los Angeles, Cameron has performed with the San Diego Symphony, Musical Theatre West, Cupcake Theatre, the Golden State Pops Orchestra and the contemporary chamber orchestra, Kaleidoscope.
 Dr. Ghahremani began his musical studies first on the piano and received instruction for 13 years.
 He was also trained in keyboard proficiency, musicianship, and theory at the Eastman School of Music.
-Since his arrival in Los Angeles, he has been an active trumpet and piano instructor for all ages and levels.
+He is an active trumpet and piano instructor for all ages and levels.

 Jason Golday-Guitar, Bass Guitar, Ukulele